Protecting critically endangered Yellow-tailed woolly monkeys

 Ecological role

 Exact role unknown.
 One of the largest endemic mammals of the montane cloud forests of Peru, a unique ecosystem draining into the Amazon basin.
+Seed disperser.

 Threats

 Habitat loss and fragmentation due to human encroachment, farming, mining and road construction; hunting, climate change.
+Continued growth of human populations, encroachment of development projects, extractive industry and hunting have led to an estimated ~90% decrease of the umbrella species, locally called mono choro de cola amarilla.

 Grant